Mechanical Theory of Nonequilibrium Coexistence and Motility-Induced Phase Separation: The Mechanics of Nonequilibrium Coexistence

 Let us now demonstrate that the equilibrium coexistence criteria are recovered from this mechanical perspective.
 In principle, for any system, whether it is in or out of equilibrium, microscopic expressions for Eqs.~(\ref{eq:continuity}) and~(\ref{eq:linearmomentum}) can be obtained precisely through the $N$-body distribution function and its evolution equation.
 It will later be necessary to follow such an approach to obtain stresses and body forces when considering the phase coexistence of active particles.
 However, in equilibrium, the stresses and body forces can also be obtained variationally through a free energy functional.
 Consider the following free energy functional:

 where $f(\rho)$ is the mean-field free energy density, $\kappa(\rho)$ is a (positive) coefficient such that the square-gradient term penalizes density gradients~\cite{Cahn1958} and $\mathcal{U}^{\rm ext}(\mathbf{x})$ represents all externally applied potential fields.
-Minimizing $\mathcal{F}[\rho]$ with respect to $\rho(\mathbf{x})$~\cite{vdw1893, Cahn1958, Yang1976} results in Eq.~(\ref{eq:statics}), allowing us to identify the reversible stress and body forces as:
+Minimizing $\mathcal{F}[\rho]$ with respect to $\rho(\mathbf{x})$~\cite{vdw1893, Cahn1958, Yang1976} {results, after some straightforward manipulations (see SI for details), in Eq.~(\ref{eq:statics})}, allowing us to identify the reversible stress and body forces as:

 where the pressure is again $p(\rho) = -f(\rho) + \rho \partial f/\partial\rho$, $\mathbf{I}$ is the second-rank identity tensor.
 Note that the gradient terms appearing in Eq.~(\ref{eq:korteweg}) are the so-called Korteweg stresses~\cite{Korteweg1904}.
 The equilibrium coexistence criteria can now be obtained from Eqs.~(\ref{eq:statics})~and~(\ref{eq:equil_mechanics}).